section-engineering-education/engineering-education/articles/react-native-non-expo-firebase-storage/index.md

 > onMediaSelect is the callback function which we will write in the next step.

-Now, pass these function to the `onPress` prop of the `TouchableOpacity` for the respective buttons.
+Now, pass these functions to the `onPress` prop of the `TouchableOpacity` for the respective buttons.

 For example: